 8. He lies to stay out of trouble.

 “Sometimes I don’t come home because I’m too drunk to drive,” says Aaron, 19.
 “If I told my parents that, they’d flip out, so I lie.”
 While it would be irresponsible to give underage drinking the green light, you don’t want your child to be in an unsafe situation because he’s rushing to be home on time.
 If your son calls just before curfew and says he needs a ride. then go and get him.
 Save your questions (and lectures) for the next morning.
 It is always best to arrive alive.
 But get to the bottom of that behavior asap.

 9. She gets frustrated when you use her age to your advantage.

 “I can’t stand it when my parents say, ‘You’re 17.
 Act like a grownup,’ one day, and then turn around and say, ‘You’re not old enough to do that.
 You’re only 17,’ the next,” says Izzy.
 “Which is it?
 Make up your mind!”
 Since “age-appropriate” is subjective, try to give your child hard-and-fast rules that aren’t dependent on a number.

 10. He wishes you would trust him.

-“My parents don’t trust that I don’t do drugs,” says Steven, 15.
+“My parents believes that I do drugs,” says Steven, 15.
 “And I really hate that they believe what other people tell them instead of what I tell them.”
-Constantly accusing your kids of this or that—especially if your accusations are unfounded—breeds mistrust.
+Constantly accusing your kids, especially if your accusations are unfounded—breeds mistrust.
 Eventually they’ll do something dishonest just because they’re sick of being wrongly accused.
 Trust your kids until they give you a real reason not to.